-Embedded value (EV) Value of new businesses (VNB) Definitions The EV is a measure of the economic value of the shareholder capital in the business and the profits expected to emerge from the business currently in force.
-The EV is made up of two items: The VNB is a measure of the economic value of the profits expected to emerge from new business net of the cost of supporting capital.
+England de dender (EVA) V-1 Embedded value (EV) Value of new businesses (VNB) Definitions The EV is a measure of the economic value of the shareholder capital in the business and the profits expected to emerge from the business currently in force.
+The VNB is a measure of the economic value of the profits expected to emerge from new business net of the cost of supporting capital.
 VNB is the increase in EV over the period due to new business.
-Value of in-force business (VIF) - the discounted value of future profits and movements/releases of regulatory capital, and Adjusted net assets - shareholder assets in excess of the regulatory capital requirements, at face value.
+The EV is made up of two items: Value of in-force business (VIF) - the discounted value of future profits and movements/releases of regulatory capital, and Adjusted net assets - shareholder assets in excess of the regulatory capital requirements, at face value.
 For this purpose regulatory capital is allocated at a product-group level with a minimum of zero.
-This will give a different regulatory capital to the MRR disclosed in the Investor Report, which is calculated at an entity level.
+This may give a different regulatory capital to the MRR disclosed in the Investor Report, which is calculated at an entity level.
 Methods of calculating VIF Future profit margins, shareholder franking credits arising from payment of Australian tax and capital requirements are projected on best estimate assumptions (see the Investor Report for more details on assumptions).
 VIF is calculated by discounting these to a present value using a range of risk discount rates, expressed as margins above the 10 year bond yield.
 Calculated at point of sale using the same methods as for VIF.
 The value at the point of sale is rolled up at the risk discount rate to the valuation date.